Pretty-Good-Freedom-Tech/brainstorm/docs/applications/npubSearch.md

 # Profile (npub) search

+WoT scores will come from Brainstorm (NIP-85 kind 30382 events).

+Competition:
-Like npub.world, except scores come from Brainstorm (NIP-85 events) rather than the Vertex WoT API
+- https://npub.world, where trust scores come from personalizedPageRank via Vertex WoT API
+- https://profilestr.com/?search=odell, which has a trust score -- not sure how calculated? not sure if profiles are ordered by that or by follower count

 ### Search page
 - order results by GrapeRank